sccn/sccn.github.io/tutorials/10_Group_analysis/study_creation.md

 We suggest creating one directory or folder per subject, then storing the EEG dataset (".set") files for that subject in this folder.
+Even better, use the [BIDS EEGLAB plugin](https://github.com/sccn/bids-matlab-tools/wiki) to organize your data and make it BIDS compliant.
 The STUDY functions will then automatically add measure files to the same subject directories.

 ### EEGLAB memory settings